-Warrior Portable Warmers VS Competing Pre-Hospital Warming Solutions
+Warrior & Warrior lite Portable Warmers VS Other Pre-Hospital Warming Solutions

 Warrior & Warrior EXTREMEWarrior lite (Extra Power battery)Warrior lite (lite battery)buddy lite™Thermal Angel®Quantum™